Paul J. Willis, Executive Director

 Paul J. Willis, executive director, has over 16 years of experience in non-profit management.
 He earned a B.S. degree in Psychology and an M.S. degree in Communication.
 He started his administrative work in 1992 as the co-director for the Holos Foundation in Minneapolis.
 The Foundation operated an alternative high school program for at-risk youth.
 Paul has been the executive director for the Tennessee Williams/New Orleans Literary Festival since 2004.

-Jessica Ramakrishnan, Associate Director of Programs and Development
+J.R.
+Ramakrishnan, Associate Director of Programs and Development

 Susan Larson, Vice-President for Literary Programming